AbdullahIqbal26904/payroll-backend/docs/comprehensive-final-year-project-proposal.md

 **Business Value:**
 This component significantly reduces the time HR and payroll staff spend answering routine questions (estimated 30% reduction), improves employee satisfaction through self-service access to information, and proactively identifies potential errors before they impact payments.

+### 6. Expense & Receipt Management (New Feature)

+**What it does:**
+This module allows employees to upload purchase receipts and expense documents directly into the system.
+The platform will automatically extract relevant data (merchant, date, amount, tax paid, category) using OCR and RAG techniques, associate the expense with the employee, and maintain a searchable record.
+At year-end, employees can generate consolidated expense and tax reports to simplify personal tax filing or reimbursement workflows.

+**Functionality:**
+- Receipt upload via web or mobile app
+- OCR extraction of key fields (date, merchant, total, tax, line items)
+- Automatic categorization (e.g., travel, meals, supplies)
+- Cross-validation with company expense policies
+- Tagging receipts as reimbursable or personal
+- Aggregated reports for year-end tax preparation

+**Real-World Examples:**
+- **Scenario 1:** An employee uploads a taxi receipt.
+The system extracts the amount and VAT paid, categorizes it as "Travel", and marks it as reimbursable.
+The receipt appears in the employee's expense ledger.
+- **Scenario 2:** An employee uploads multiple receipts throughout the year.
+At year-end they download a consolidated report showing total deductible expenses and total tax paid, making personal tax filing straightforward.

+**Technical Implementation:**
+- Use Tesseract OCR or cloud OCR APIs (Google Vision, AWS Textract) for text extraction
+- Use RAG with a vector store to improve extraction accuracy for inconsistent receipt formats
+- Store raw receipt images in object storage (S3 or Azure Blob) and metadata in MongoDB
+- Implement workflows for manual review and approval when OCR confidence is low
+- Integrate extracted expense data into the data warehouse for combined payroll + expense analytics

+**Business Value:**
+- Simplifies employees' year-end tax filing by providing consolidated expense reports
+- Ensures accurate tracking of deductible expenses and taxes paid per employee
+- Supports company reimbursement policies and reduces manual expense processing time
+- Adds a valuable personal finance feature that can improve employee satisfaction and retention

 ### 4. Data Warehouse with Star Schema

 **What it does:**